Leading Blog

 Leading Views: Parker Palmer on Leading From Within

-Leading ViewsParker Palmer, founder and senior partner of the Center for Courage & Renewal, says that we tend to ignore what is going on inside us.
+Leading ViewsParker Palmer, founder of the Center for Courage & Renewal, says that we tend to ignore what is going on inside us.
 Inner issues can distract from the message we are trying to project, the good that we would accomplish.
 It’s a call to be integrated or authentic.
 A leader’s personal issues can work their way into the culture of those we lead.
 Leaders need to not only master the skills of working through and with others, but also the discipline to manage what is going on inside—character issues both good and bad.
 From Let Your Life Speak, he explains:

 We have a long tradition of approaching leadership via the “power of positive thinking.”
 I want to counterbalance that approach by paying special attention to the tendency we have as leaders to project more shadow than light.
 Leadership is hard work for which one is regularly criticized and rarely rewarded, so it is understandable that we need to bolster ourselves with positive thoughts.
 But by failing to look at our shadows, we feed a dangerous delusion that leaders too often indulge: that our efforts are always well intended, our power is always benign, and the problem is always in those difficult people whom we are trying to lead.